Techtonica/curriculum/learning-to-learn/learning-to-learn.md

 ### Common Mistakes / Misconceptions

 - "I only have one learning style."
+Most people make use of several learning styles.
+Sometimes they rely heavily on one over others.
 - "I'm not good at learning new things because I didn't get good grades in school."
+Ability to learn and grades earned in school are not strongly correlated.
+Grades reflect other things in addition to learning (persistence, ability to obtain help, ability to spend time on assignments, support at home, etc.)
 - "As long as I have a growth mindset, learning new things will be easy."
+A growth mindset allows you to be kinder to and more patient with yourself when learning new things.
+Learning new things is often quite challenging, regardless of your mindset.

 ### Demonstration
 **Instructor will demonstrate**: